The Adventures of Cyclops and Phoenix: Sequels

 The Adventures of Cyclops and Phoenix was followed up by two other mini-series, Askani'son and The Further Adventures of Cyclops and Phoenix.
 Askani'son chronicled Cable's teenage years after Redd and Slym left, and his further struggles to become a man.
 The Further Adventures of Cyclops and Phoenix sees the two once again misplaced in time, this time back to the turn of the century, to be witness to the origin of Mister Sinister.

+In other media

+Elements from The Adventures of Cyclops and Phoenix are adapted into the X-Men '97 episode "Days of Past Future".

 Collected editions

 A trade paperback was produced some time after the mini-series finished publication collecting it into one volume (ISBN 0-7851-0171-3).
 However, it was produced during a period of economic decline for Marvel, and before trades had reached the popularity they would a few years later, and has thus been left out of print.

 In 2014, the miniseries was collected along with two other miniseries that continue the young Cable side of the story Askani'son and X-Men: Phoenix.

 In 2018, the miniseries was collected into a single paperback along with The Further Adventures of Cyclops and Phoenix.